JereKuusela/valheim-dev/publish/README.md

 - v1.22
 	- Adds a new setting `debug_fast_teleport` to make all teleporting faster with the debug mode.
 	- Improves the `goto` command to allow easier teleporting to the ground or high in the sky.
+	- Adds tag support for `bind` (needed by some mods).
+	- Improves the `unbind` command to directly remove binds with a tag.
 	- Removes the console input character limit (too small for some commands).
 	- Fixes no clip never triggering ship exit (so the ship just keeps going).
 	- Fixes mouse wheel binds not overriding fly ascend/descend.